Vanniyar

-The Vanniyar, also spelled Vanniya, formerly known as the Palli, are a Dravidian community or jāti found in the northern part of the Indian state of Tamil Nadu.
-From the 19th century, peasant castes typically classified under Shudra category, such as Vanniyars have made mythical claims that their ancestor was born from the flames of a fire sacrifice.
-Certain Merchant and Artisan castes have fire born myths as well.
-Many Lower castes use a process of Sanskritisation to get upward mobility by creating such fire myths.
-Vanniyars, historically considered a lower caste, have been trying to gain upward mobility since 19th century to move away from lower status using these Agnikula myths.
+The Vanniyar, formerly known as the Palli, are a community or jāti found in the northern part of the Indian state of Tamil Nadu.

+The Vanniyars were historically considered a lower caste, although some were peasant-warriors in the 14th century.
+The Palli, along with the Paraiyar, were largely employed as agricultural labourers during British rule, although some were smallholders and minor landowners.
+They have been trying to gain a higher socio-religious standing since the 19th century, using the Sanskritisation process to promote a myth of origin that they are related to the ancient Agnikula deity, born from the flames of a fire sacrifice.

 Etymology

+Several etymologies for Vanniyar have been suggested.
+Alf Hiltebeitel suggests that the caste name derives from vahni, a Sanskrit word thought to be the root for the Tamil word vanni (fire), which is also a Tamil name for an important tree.
+The connection to the sage (Jambumuni) leads to further associations with mythological legends.

-Several etymologies for Vanniyar have been suggested, including the Sanskrit vahni ("fire"), the Dravidian val ("strength"), or the Sanskrit or Pali vana ("forest").
+Other etymologies include derivation from the Dravidian val ("strength"), or the Sanskrit or Pali vana ("forest").
 The term Palli is widely used to describe them, but is considered to be derogatory.

-Alf Hiltebeitel notes that the Vanniyars derive their caste name from Vahni.
-Vahni itself is thought to yield the Tamil word Vanni (fire), which is also a Tamil name for an important tree.
-The connection to the sage leads to further associations with mythological legends.

 Historical status

-Hiltebeitel, who classifies the Vanniyar as Shudra in the Hindu varna system, notes that South Indian society traditionally recognised neither the Kshatriya (warrior) nor Vaishya (provider) varnas, being divided instead between Brahmins on the one hand and Shudras and untouchables on the other.
+Hiltebeitel, who classifies the Vanniyar as Shudra in the Hindu varna system, notes that South Indian society traditionally recognised neither the Kshatriya (warrior) nor Vaishya (merchant) varnas, being divided instead between Brahmins on the one hand and Shudras and untouchables on the other.
 Nonetheless, communities in the region frequently sought to prove a historic higher status, based on myth or occasionally probable history.
 He notes that "traditions of demotion from a once higher rank are a commonplace of South Indian caste mythologies".

-Edgar Thurston noted that at his time, the Vanniyars, then called Pallis, were mainly agricultural servants of Vellalars, and had only recently started making claims to higher status.
-Researcher Lloyd I. Rudolph notes that as early as in 1833, the Vanniyar had ceased to accept their "low caste" status, also described as being Shudra by Christophe Jaffrelot and Kathleen Gough.
+Burton Stein is one of several writers who have described the Vanniyars as "peasant-warriors" in the 14th century, by which time they had risen to "local prominence" in some areas as the Sambuvaraya chiefs.
+Researchers Lloyd and Susanne Rudolph note that as early as in 1833, the Vanniyar had ceased to accept their "low caste" status, also described as being Shudra by Kathleen Gough and others.
 Gough, however, documenting her fieldwork of 1951–53, records the Palli and the Vanniyar as separate but similar cultivating castes.
+Regarding Pallis of Pondicherry, J. B. Prashant More noted, "they seem to take pleasure in considering themselves as belonging to higher castes, though they have been classified traditionally among the eighteen lower castes."